dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 4. Select the following System Extensions:
    * siderolabs/iscsi-tools
    * siderolabs/util-linux-tools
-5. Skip the Kernel command line or overlay options
+5. Skip the Kernel command line, embedded Machine Configuration, and Extra overlay options
 6. Download the linked *Disk Image* `metal-arm64.raw.xz` 6.1 The download may take some time to start as the Talos Image Factory generates the assets in the backend